keepthrifty/keepthrifty.github.io/_posts/2017/2017-11-07-nothing-new-year-month-ten-update.md

 I came away from the conference with a much more solid sense of what I hope to accomplish with Keep Thrifty and you'll see some exciting things coming up over the next few months.
 Stay tuned!

+## Check Out All the Updates

+_We've reached the end of our Nothing New Year Challenge.
+It's been a wild ride and our life has drastically changed this year.
+Be sure to check out our [Nothing New Year Wrap Up]({% post_url 2018/2018-01-02-nothing-new-year-wrap-up %}) to see how we did._

+_Otherwise, if you want to read through the month-by-month updates, continue on to our [Nothing New Year Month Eleven Update]({% post_url 2017/2017-12-05-nothing-new-year-month-eleven-update %})._

 _How did your spending this month go?
 Have you ever attended a professional conference?
 How did you manage the costs?
 If you were at FinCon, how did you keep the expense down?_